Belan-Mihail/hamburg-weekend/README.md

 The page is structured in a well know and user friendly.
 Upon arriving to the website the user sees a familiar type of navigation bar with the logo on the left side and the navigation links to the right.
 The website consists of five separate pages:

-- ***Home Page:*** contains a navigation menu in the header, a hero section with a title explaining the essence of the site and a photo corresponding to the topic of the site, a place section with photos and descriptions of possible vacation spots, as well as a footer with links-icons to social networks;
+- **Home Page:** contains a navigation menu in the header, a hero section with a title explaining the essence of the site and a photo corresponding to the topic of the site, a place section with photos and descriptions of possible vacation spots, as well as a footer with links-icons to social networks;

-- ***Attractions Page:***contains a navigation menu in the header, three articles with a description, photos, coordinates one of the Hamburg attractions and a link to the official page, as well as a footer with links-icons to social networks;
+- **Attractions Page:** contains a navigation menu in the header, three articles with a description, photos, coordinates one of the Hamburg attractions and a link to the official page, as well as a footer with links-icons to social networks;

-- ***Parks Page***contains a navigation menu in the header, three articles with a description, photos, coordinates one of the Hamburg parks and a link to the official page, as well as a footer with links-icons to social networks;
+- **Parks Page:** contains a navigation menu in the header, three articles with a description, photos, coordinates one of the Hamburg parks and a link to the official page, as well as a footer with links-icons to social networks;

-- ***Museums Page:***contains a navigation menu in the header, three articles with a description, photos, coordinates one of the Hamburg museums and a link to the official page, as well as a footer with links-icons to social networks;
+- **Museums Page:** contains a navigation menu in the header, three articles with a description, photos, coordinates one of the Hamburg museums and a link to the official page, as well as a footer with links-icons to social networks;

-- ***Feedback Page:***contains a navigation menu in the header, a section with a feedback form, as well as a footer with links-icons to social networks.
+- **Feedback Page:** contains a navigation menu in the header, a section with a feedback form, as well as a footer with links-icons to social networks.

 ### Wireframes

 <details><summary>Home Page Wireframes</summary>

 <details><summary>Home Page Fullscreen</summary>
 <img src="assets/images/readme-images/wireframe-images/home.png">
 </details>

 <details><summary>Home Page Ipad</summary>
 <img src="assets/images/readme-images/wireframe-images/home-ipad.png">
 </details>

 <details><summary>Home Page Mobile</summary>
 <img src="assets/images/readme-images/wireframe-images/home-mobile.png">
 </details>